(Please scroll down for my Professional & Backcountry Resume)

 Who Am I?

-I then spent a summer guiding sea kayak trips on Lake Superior in the town of Rossport, Ontario.
-Here I lived all summer in a trailer with no power and no running water in a town of no more than 100 people with no one my age around.
+In 2006 I spent a summer guiding sea kayak trips on Lake Superior in the town of Rossport, Ontario.
+Here I lived all summer in a small trailer with no power and no running water in a town of no more than 100 people with no one my age around.
 This allowed for me to spend a lot of time on my own, paddling around the islands in the Rossport Islands Archipelago on the central northern shore of Lake Superior.

 I discovered how introspective time like this is very valuable.
 When used with intention to make these connections, the possibilities and opportunities for growth are endless.
 Now that I have realized this I am excited to share it with everyone.